What Exempt Employee Status Means

 To summarize a few specifications about the classification of an exempt employee, consider the following.
 Exempt employees must receive the same amount of pay every pay period, regardless of how many hours they work.
 (Bonuses are allowed, but salary deductions are not except in special circumstances.)

-This means if an exempt employee leaves an hour early on Tuesday, you can't dock her pay.
+This means if an exempt employee leaves an hour early on Tuesday, you can't dock her pay except in six specific situations.
 You can deduct it from her PTO bank and you can fire her, but you must pay her the full salary regardless.
 If an exempt employee is consistently working less than the usually expected forty hours per week, you can consider these actions.

 Managers can require strict schedules from exempt employees, but it's generally better to allow exempt employees flexibility in completing their jobs.
-Remember, with an exempt employee it's all about accomplishment and not about hours worked.
+Remember, with an exempt employee it's all about the accomplishment of the job and not about the hours worked.

 The rules for exemption are quite complicated and often companies make mistakes.
 If you feel like you should be eligible for overtime pay, ask your Human Resources department to re-evaluate your job.
 They should be able to justify your exempt status.